datumorphism/datumorphism.github.io/content/cards/math/diagonalize-matrix.md

 ---
 title: "Diagnolize Matrices"
-excerpt: "Diagnolizing a matrix is a transformation using its eigen space."
+description: "Diagnolizing a matrix is a transformation using its eigen space."
 date: 2020-03-11
 category:
 - 'Math'
-tag:
+tags:
 - 'Linear Algebra'
 ---